andikleen/pmu-tools/README.md

 # Recent new features:

+* toplev can now automatically sample workloads with --run-sample
 * Added cputop utility to easily enable/disable hyper threading
 * toplev updated to TopDown 2.9:
     - Many fixes to SMT support.
 SMT now supported on Haswell.